Terms of Service

 THESE TERMS REQUIRE THE USE OF ARBITRATION (SECTION 12.2) ON AN INDIVIDUAL BASIS TO RESOLVE DISPUTES, RATHER THAN JURY TRIALS OR CLASS ACTIONS, AND ALSO LIMIT THE REMEDIES AVAILABLE TO YOU IN THE EVENT OF A DISPUTE.

 2.1 Account Creation.
 In order to use certain features of the Sites and the Services, you must register for an account (“Account”) and provide certain information about yourself as prompted by the account registration form.
+You may elect to register or not, at your discretion.
 If you sign up for the Services through a third party’s site, you will create the Account by being redirected to the Site.
 You represent and warrant that: (a) all required registration information you submit is truthful and accurate; (b) you will maintain the accuracy of such information.
 You may delete your Account at any time, for any reason, by following the instructions on the Sites.
 Company may suspend or terminate your Account in accordance with this Agreement.

 2.2 Account Responsibilities.
 You are responsible for maintaining the confidentiality of your Account login information and are fully responsible for all activities that occur under your Account.
 You agree to immediately notify Company of any unauthorized use, or suspected unauthorized use of your Account or any other breach of security.
 Company cannot and will not be liable for any loss or damage arising from your failure to comply with the above requirements.